Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun to light shade.

-Planting: Locate these plants in full sun in well drained soil.
+Planting: Locate these plants in full sun in well draining soil.
 Place 6' (1.8m) apart when grown for fruit harvesting and given a severe winter pruning.
 They can be grown in large containers and moved indoors in winter.

 Fertilize: Use an organic fertilizer every other month.
 Avoid chemical fertilizers.